dsquarre/TicTacToe/README.md

 ZeroKanta.apk, computer plays computer perfectly.
-TicTacToe.apk, computer can make some mistakes. the txt version is a code you can copy and run on console.
+TicTacToe.apk, computer can make some mistakes.
+TicTacToe.java is the java code written that you can run on console